ep2lab/akiles/README.md

 the electron distribution function in a paraxial, collisonless plume and compute any moment of the distribution function.
 The name Akiles2d stands for "Advanced Kinetic Iterative pLasma Expansion Solver 2D."

-The first version of this code has been funded by ESA under contract 4000116180/15/NL/PS.
-It has been developed by Mario Merino and Javier Mauriño, the latter during a research visit to the [EP2](http:\\ep2.uc3m.es) group at UC3M, funded by a UK Royal Academy of Engineering Engineering Leaders Scholarship (ELAA1516/1/87).
+The first version of this code was funded by ESA under contract 4000116180/15/NL/PS.
+It was developed by Mario Merino and Javier Mauriño, the latter during a research visit to the [EP2](http:\\ep2.uc3m.es) group at UC3M, funded by a UK Royal Academy of Engineering Engineering Leaders Scholarship (ELAA1516/1/87).

 Akiles2d solves iteratively for the electric potential and the EVDF weight in a paraxial, unmagnetized, steady-state plasma plume to satisfy quasineutrality and a global condition on the net electric current.
 It can be readily used for magnetized plumes in magnetic nozzles as well.
 After successful convergence to the self-consistent solution, the Akiles2d computes the most frequently used moments of the ion and electron distribution functions.